This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 However.
 I’ll give you a present Swythyv: Harry didn’t stay dead when Voldemort killed him.
 Possibly because Tom had not only inadvertently made Harry into a Horcrux, but by using Harry’s blood to build a simulacrum, he had made himself into one as well — for Harry.
 So we do have a Potterverse precedent of people who don’t stay dead.
 Even if it is Harry, and Harry as we all know is “special”.

-But it is also a very “traditional” understanding in general that witches cannot drown.
+But then, it is also a very “traditional” understanding in general that witches cannot drown.
 The water will not accept them, so they float.
 Presumably this principle should work for wizards as well.
 Consequently, the corpse of the wizard that Harry saw floating in the lake, would have had to have gone into the water as a corpse.
 It may just be one of the Inferi.
 (Even though Rowling clearly wants us to think that it’s Reggie.)

 The Inferi dragged Reggie under, and he blacked out, and the Tapestry recorded his death.
 But he would have popped back up to the surface as soon as the Inferi turned loose of him, which they would have done as soon as he stopped struggling.
 If he had the good fortune to pop up, face up, near the shore, he might have revived and managed to scramble out.
-He had probably swallowed some of the water from the lake during the struggle, after all.
+He had also probably swallowed some of the water from the lake during the struggle, after all.

 • • • •